Omni-Diffusion: Unified Multimodal Understanding and Generation with Masked Discrete Diffusion: Related Work

 \subsection{Multimodal Large Language Models}

 Recent multimodal research has focused on unified models for diverse input and output modalities.
 Several studies have developed foundation models for multimodal comprehension.
-For example, OneLLM \cite{OneLLM} aligns eight modalities to an LLM using modality-specific tokenizers and progressive training strategy.
+For example, OneLLM \cite{OneLLM} aligns eight modalities to an LLM using modality-specific tokenizers and progressive training.
 Video-SALMONN \cite{video-SALMONN} proposes to connect audio-visual encoders to an LLM via a Q-former for video and speech understanding.
-The VITA series \cite{vita,vita1p5} introduce a duplex communication mechanism to multimodal LLMs for natural multimodal human-computer interaction experience.
-Beyond multimodal comprehension, recent research extends LLMs to accommodate arbitrary input and output modalities, resulting in unified any-to-any frameworks.
+The VITA series \cite{vita,vita1p5} introduce a duplex communication mechanism to multimodal LLMs for a natural multimodal human-computer interaction experience.
+Beyond multimodal comprehension, recent studies extend LLMs to accommodate arbitrary input and output modalities, resulting in unified any-to-any frameworks.
+CoDi \cite{CoDi} innovatively aligns multiple different modalities within a continuous diffusion model, enabling the generation of any modality.
 AnyGPT \cite{AnyGPT} processes discrete tokens across modalities with a unified LLM to enable any-to-any conversations.
 NExT-GPT \cite{next_gpt} connects pretrained diffusion decoders to a frozen LLM via adapters for multimodal generation.
-While most existing works use autoregressive architectures, NExT-Omni \cite{next_omni} employs a discrete flow matching model to generate multimodal content.
-Although effective, NExT-Omni is restricted to a text-only backbone and requires additional models for multimodal generation.
 In contrast to existing methods, we propose modeling the distribution of discrete multimodal tokens directly within a unified, mask-based discrete diffusion model.